20% is boring

 - The result will be as much as 10x the profits

-I illustrated this in terms of retrospectives.
-But the same kind of thinking can apply to many other kinds of improvement.
+I illustrated this powerful idea in terms of retrospectives.
+But you can use the same approach to justify – and get investment in – many other kinds of improvement.

 - Find the baseline, call it X. In the example the baseline is the rate at which the team is improving without doing retrospectives.
 They’ll naturally improve some, but not as much.
 Let’s say it’s 2% (per year).